First, I just want to make it clear that nothing can replace a healthy, balanced diet and supplements should be just an addition to it.

-Creatine is one of the safest sport supplements: it doesn't have any side effects and you practically cannot overdose it.
-It increases your endurance so you train longer without feeling tired which translates into better gains from a single workout session.
-Creatine is also proven to increase your strength and to accelerate the grown of muscle fibre.
-It should be on the top of your list of supplements if you are serious about accelerating your training.
+It increases body endurance so you can train longer without feeling tired.
+This, in turn, translates into bigger gains from a single workout session.
+Creatine is also proven to increase your strength and accelerate the growth of muscle fiber.